Burden of extremely high triglycerides

 People with extremely high triglycerides that persist despite standard of care may try to prevent rises in triglyceride levels through dietary restriction of total fat intake, abstinence from alcohol, and avoidance of medications known to increase triglyceride levels.

-In a survey of a 166 people with FCS, participants reported their restrictive diet was:
+In a survey of 166 people with FCS, participants reported their restrictive diet was:

 Extremely time consuming